curl/everything-curl/libcurl/caches.md

 connection, do a TLS handshake and more.

 Connections are only reused if the name is identical.
-Even if two different host names resolve to the same IP addresses, they still always use two separate connections with libcurl.
+Even if two different hostnames resolve to the same IP addresses, they still always use two separate connections with libcurl.

 Since the connection reuse is based on the hostname and the DNS resolve phase is entirely skipped when a connection is reused for a transfer, libcurl does